All-sky neutrino point-source search with IceCube combined track and cascade data: Time-Dependent Flare Search

 \subsection{Analysis Method}

+IceCube follows a strict blindness procedure and the criteria for the time-dependent flare search in this work was decided prior to unblinding.
+The criteria for sources used in this search was the hottest northern and southern points and source list items with a time-integrated pre-trial significance of $\ge$~$3\sigma$.
+The source lists items which met this criteria were the NGC 1068 and PKS 1424+240.
+Since the hottest northern point is spatially consistent with NGC 1068, the location of the hottest northern point is substituted with the location of NGC 1068 for this flare search.
+Although in the top five source list items, TXS 0506+056 did not meet this criteria.
+IceCube does not allow unblinding of sources ad hoc after an analysis is complete.

-To evaluate whether the most significant sources exhibit time-dependent behavior when combining tracks and cascades, this analysis employs the unbinned maximum likelihood technique outlined in \cite{TXS_Flare} during the time period where both tracks and cascades overlap.
-Since the cascades data sample is fully contained temporally within the tracks sample, the flare search livetime is restricted to that of cascades selection seen in Table \ref{tab:datasamples}.
-For the time-dependent single flare search, this analysis focuses on the hottest northern and southern points as well as the two most significant source list items.
-Since the hottest northern spot is spatially consistent with the catalog’s most significant source, NGC 1068, that location is substituted with the location of NGC 1068 for this analysis.
+To evaluate whether these sources exhibit time-dependent behavior when combining tracks and cascades, this analysis employs the unbinned maximum likelihood technique outlined in \cite{TXS_Flare} during the time period where both tracks and cascades overlap.
+The maximum allowed half-width flare duration is restricted to that of tracks selection seen in Table \ref{tab:datasamples}, however, since the cascades data sample is fully contained temporally within the tracks sample, the flare mean time is scanned only over the cascade livetime.

-Consequently, we focus on the hottest spot in the southern sky along with the two most significant source list items—NGC 1068 and PKS 1424+240—to investigate their time-dependent behavior.
 The time-integrated likelihood space in $\gamma$ and $n_s$ at the coordinates of NGC 1068, PKS 1424+240, and the southern hottest spot are shown in Fig.~\ref{fig:likelihood}.
-This search is done primarily to check for the possibility of a single strong flare being responsible for the time-integrated result and does not characterize the time variability of a source in detail.
+The contours in Fig.~\ref{fig:likelihood} are derived assuming Wilks' theorem~\citep{Wilks} with two degrees of freedom.
+This assumption was validated using scrambled data as background estimations which, with the constraint that $n_s\ge0$, resulted in TS distributions that were consistent with a $\chi^2$ distribution within statistical uncertainties.
+This time-dependent search is done primarily to check for the possibility of a single strong flare being responsible for the time-integrated result and does not characterize the time variability of a source in detail.
 For this search, we assume a Gaussian distribution of events in time and use the following likelihood to search for the single most significant flare within the allowed lifetime of the source.

 The $\mathcal{S}$ and $\mathcal{B}$ used in the time-dependent search have the same form as described in Eqs. \ref{S_gaussian} and \ref{S_vMF} for $\mathcal{S}$ and Eqn. \ref{B} for $\mathcal{B}$.
 However, we must now add a time component to this likelihood.
 The signal time PDF ($\mathcal{T_S}$) is: